-10. The Public Service Pensions Act 2013 requires that members of the Pension Board do not have conflicts of interests i.e. a financial or other interest which may prejudice the person's ability to perform the role of Pension Board member.
-All members of the Pension Board are required to declare any interests which may lead to conflicts on appointment and routinely any new interests thereafter at each Pension Board Meeting.
+10. The Public Service Pensions Act 2013 requires that members of the pension board do not have conflicts of interests i.e. a financial or other interest which may prejudice the person's ability to perform the role of Pension Board member.
+All members of the Pension Board are required to declare any interests which may lead to conflicts on appointment and routinely thereafter at each Pension Board Meeting.